 Sarah Olive

 This article explores the way in which meaning is constructed from, rather than inherent in, a group of Shakespearean actors’ impairments in a BBC documentary.
-It is particularly interested in the juxtapositions the program-makers create between the actors’ impairments, their supposed effects, and Shakespeare’s words These juxtapositions create narratives of transformation for the actors from ‘disabled’ – or at least unable with Shakespeare – to capable, even heroic performers.
+It is particularly interested in the juxtapositions the program-makers create between the actors’ impairments, their supposed effects, and Shakespeare’s words.
+These juxtapositions create narratives of transformation for the actors from ‘disabled’ – or at least unable with Shakespeare – to capable, even heroic performers.
 In Meaning by Shakespeare, Terry Hawkes takes Ophelia’s question to Hamlet on viewing the Murder of Gonzago/Mousetrap, “Will 'a tell us what this show meant?”
 (3.2.152), and uses it to critique the notion of texts as having an essential, unchanging message.
 He reads Hamlet’s answer, “Marry, this is miching mallecho.
 It means mischief” (3.2.146), as embodying the anti-essentialist position that meaning does not inhere in texts but is constructed in relation to what a text, its creation or use, “intends now” or “means to do”: in Hamlet’s case, harm, injury, damage or evil by stealth to Claudius and Gertrude.
 Hawkes asserts that “we use [Shakespeare’s plays] to generate meaning,” that “Shakespeare doesn’t mean: we mean by Shakespeare.”
 Similarly, Simi Linton has argued that “disability studies is concerned with human variations, but more so the meanings we make of them.”
 She contributes to a chorus of voices from disability studies arguing that individuals and society construct the meaning of human variations.
 Chloe Stopa-Hunt has welcomed the opportunity that using actors with impairments – human variations controversially defined by the World Health Organization as “any loss or abnormality of psychological, physiological or anatomical structure or function” – on inclusive, professional stages has to generate new readings of Shakespeare.
 Meanwhile, Carrie Sandahl has objected to the way in which “[her own] impairment was being put to use [by directors] to create meaning, meaning over which [she] had little control.”
 Problematically, prevalent meanings about impairments are generated and deployed by a hegemony of people without them or whose impairments are not considered disabling, i.e. that do not cause ‘restriction in or inability to perform an activity in the manner or within’ a range considered normal.